brettmariani923/privacy-policy.md/README.md

 Validate subscription status

-Store inside Chrome (chrome.storage.sync)
+Store locally in Chrome (chrome.storage.sync)

-Communicate with our secure backend for subscription verification & email delivery
+Communicate with our backend for subscription verification and email delivery

 1.2 Screenshots of Blocked Websites (When Triggered)

-Scout captures a screenshot only when the user visits a website they manually added to the Blocked List.
+A screenshot is captured only when you visit a site you manually added to your Blocked List.

 Screenshots include: